breizeway/air-bud/README.md

 ## developing

+- install the vercel cli `npm i -g vercel`
-use the vercel cli and run `vercel dev`
+- use the vercel cli and run `vercel dev serverless`.
+  - this initializes the serverless `app` function at `serverless/api/handler.py`

 ## python api